 Also in Darlington is the similar sounding Haughton-le-Skerne, again within the former realm of the prince Bishops, although this is named from a ‘haugh’ (flat riverside land) next to the River Skerne rather than from a hill (hoh/heugh).

 The proximity of two Hettons called Hetton-le-Hole and Hetton-le-Hill to the south of Houghton-le-Spring could also be a factor in the use of the hyphenated suffix at Houghton.

 As far as ‘le-Spring’ is concerned, it might be thought that the ‘Spring’ in Houghton-le-Spring is named from some kind of well or spring that emerged from the neighbouring hill and although this is a possibility the name seems to have sprung – if you will pardon the pun – from its association with a family by the name of Spring.
 In 1311 Houghton was held by the widow of a Henry Spring and later, in 1420, a John Del Spring is mentioned in connection with Houghton.

 Much of the early history of Houghton-le-Spring is centred upon the attractive church of St Michael and All Angels which was the centre of a very large parish but the town has around two centuries of industrial history that resulted in the growth of the town.

 Limestone quarrying has long been an important industry at Houghton but until the early 1980s the town’s most recent industrial history was dominated by coal.
-It was in the 19th century that Houghton became a significant colliery district.
+It was in the nineteenth century that Houghton became a significant colliery district.
 This followed the opening of Houghton Colliery (1823-1981) which was one of the first collieries to mine the coal that lay beneath the magnesian limestone of eastern Durham, where it was previously thought that there wasn’t any coal.

 Being on Lambton land, Houghton Colliery, (just north west of Houghton), was opened by Lambton, the Earl of Durham, the year after the rival Hetton Colliery Company’s Hetton Lyons Colliery at Hetton-le-Hole, opened to the south.
 It was at Hetton in 1822, that mining in the previously ‘concealed coalfield’ of east Durham began.